28left/descriptive_set_theory/structureBorel.md

 Since each $\xi_n$ is countable, $\xi$ is countable.
 ```

-Borel sets of infinite order have the same closure properties as their counterparts of finite order.
+Borel sets of infinite order have the **same closure properties as their counterparts of finite order**.
 The proofs, however have to proceed by induction using the topological properties of $\BS[\xi]$ and $\BP[\xi]$, since the characterization via definability in arithmetic is no longer available -- the arithmetical hierarchy reaches only to $\omega$.

 Similarly, the Hierarchy Theorem ({prf:ref}`thm-Borel-proper`) extends to the transfinite levels.
-For the finite levels, this followed from the existence of universal sets for each level.
+As the finite levels, this follows from the existence of universal sets for each level, which we now prove for the full hierarchy.

 ```{prf:proposition}
 :label: prop-universal-general